jasonpincin/callback-timeout/README.md

 Specifying `--dot` or `--spec` will change the output from the default TAP style.
 Specifying `--grep` will only run the test files that match the given pattern.

+### browser tests

+`npm run browser-tests`

+This will run the tests in all browsers (specified in .zuul.yml).
+Be sure to [educate zuul](https://github.com/defunctzombie/zuul/wiki/cloud-testing#2-educate-zuul) first.

 ### coverage

 `npm run coverage [--html]`